firstdraft/guides/using-git-to-freely-experiment-and-never-lose-work.md

 Each branch ("version") is a series of commits ("snapshots").

 The most important thing for you to remember is simple: **commit early and commit often**.
-As long as you are taking snapshots of your work at various points, it will always be easy to get back to a previous version in case you want to start over and explore a different approach.
+As long as you are taking snapshots of your work at various points, it will always be easy to get back to a previous state in case you want to start over and explore a different approach.

 To commit, enter a title for the snapshot (required), and, optionally, a longer description: